Motivation

 Protecting me from myself: Autoantibodies

-An antibody is a protein that is produced in response to a substance that causes the body to make a specific immune response called an antigen.
+An antibody is a protein that is made by the immune system in response to a substance called an antigen.
 The antigen is usually a threat such as a pathogen or toxin.
-The purpose of the binding is to help destroy the antigen.
+The antibody binds directly to the antigen to help destroy the antigen.
 An autoantibody is an antibody made against substances formed by a person’s own body.
 Autoantibodies can directly destroy cells that have the antigens on them or can make it easier for other white blood cells to destroy them.
 Some autoimmune diseases are caused by autoantibodies.
-We are developing an autoantibody matrix platform that contains ≥ 20,000 potential human antigen targets.
-We are developing tools for visualization and statistical assessment to (1) Identify autoantibodies, (2) Identify biological pathways for autoantibodies, (3) Identify autoantibodies that can be used for assay normalization and QA/QC assessment, (4) Quantitate autoantibody (based on GST-tag expression), and (5) Identify and remove non-specific background staining or autofluorescence.
+We are developing an autoantibody matrix platform that contains ≥ 20,000 potential human antigen targets that will allow us to screen biospecimens for the presence of autoantibodies.
+We are developing tools for statistical assessment and data visualization to (1) Identify autoantibodies and their associated biological pathways, (2) Identify autoantibodies that can be used for assay normalization and QA/QC assessment, (3) Quantitate autoantibody expression based on GST-tag expression and other autoantibody matrix platform controls, and (4) Determine the role of autoantibodies in health and disease.
 Multiple projects are available for interested students and advanced trainees.

 Clones R Us: Deep dive into immunarch for immune repertoire profiling

 The immune system attacks and destroys threats (e.g., toxins, pathogens, cancer) through pattern recognition of antigens (e.g., proteins) that comprise the threat.
 B cells and T cells respond to that pattern recognition by making clones of themselves that are specific for recognition of the antigen.
 When we treat patients with various therapies, those clones are either eliminated, expanded, or have no response to the treatments.
 Developing visual tools that can identify clones before treatment and after treatment with a display of the kinetics of their behavior will shed light on what treatments are doing to these immune populations when treatments work and when they do not work.
-Immunarch package in R could be a helpful tool for visualization and statistical assessment of the kinetics of the behaviors.
+Development of tools in programing languages such as R and Java could be a helpful for visualization and statistical assessment of the kinetics of the behaviors.
 Multiple projects are available for interested students and advanced trainees.

 Essence of Ground Truth: Real-world scenarios

 Histology, the study of microscopic structures in patient tissue, is a pathologist’s and clinician’s first step to diagnosing and monitoring many diseases.
 Patient tissues are stained with vibrant dyes, such as hematoxylin and eosin (H&E), that highlight components of the tissue such as cells, vessels, and architectural features.
-AI tools are being developed to identify and quantitate components and features in scanned images of H&E stained tissue.
+Artificial Intelligence Machine Learning tools are being developed to identify and quantitate components and features in digitally scanned images of H&E stained tissue.
 However, comparative ground truth or reference data that are required to produce effective recognition of real-world scenarios are lacking.
-Using a custom-built microscopy platform for reader studies, we are developing ground truth datasets, imaging software (acquisition, visualization, assessment), statistical packages, and educational training tools for H&E stained tissue assessment in collaboration with the U.S. Food and Drug Administration (FDA).
+Using a custom-built microscopy platform with and without augmented reality capabilities for reader studies, we are developing ground truth datasets, imaging software (acquisition, visualization, assessment), statistical packages, and educational training tools for H&E stained tissue assessment in collaboration with the U.S. Food and Drug Administration (FDA).
 Multiple projects are available for interested students and advanced trainees.

 Location, location!!!!: Spatial Dynamics of TIME